andrewlidong/andrews-digital-garden/public/files/notes/Recurse Center Return Statement.md

 I've been carrying around imposter syndrome like a chef's knife I never learned to properly hold - always there, a little dangerous, never quite fitting into my hand.
 Going from restaurants to engineering wasn't some romantic pivot story about following my passion.
 The truth is I needed a job after leaving Daniel, something that would make me employable and help me stop being this black sheep living in Manhattan amongst its white collar ivy league professionals.
 And I also wasn't one of these Recursers who grew up loving computers; I just wanted work that made sense.

 Getting my first programming job was brutal.
-Even now, sitting pretty close to a staff engineering title, this imposter branded knife still sits in my bag.
+Even now, sitting pretty close to a staff engineer title, this imposter branded knife still sits in my bag.
 But sometimes - when I'm helping a junior debug a docker build issue or when I ship something that actually impresses people - I get a temporary reprieve.
 I still remember at Recurse presenting my data storage engine at half-baked demo-day and hearing Richard (someone I genuinely look up to) go "wow" when I showed off the compaction feature.
 That meant a lot to me.

 ## My Time at RC